Globalisation on pause? How scaleups can navigate today's uncertainty9:30 am - 10:30 am

-When the power stations of Yorkshire were privatised in the mid-nineties, Vikki Jackson-Smith’s family-run solid fuel business saw a decline in demand, as the stations started to import their own coal.
+When the power stations of Yorkshire were privatised in the mid-nineties, Vikki Jackson-Smith’s family-run solid fuel business saw a decline in demand.

-Combined with the drop in domestic demand for solid fuels, the company was facing a serious challenge.
+The stations were now importing their own coal, presenting the company with a serious challenge.
 Spotting an opportunity in new government-legislated recycling targets, Vikki pivoted the business to recycling, starting with glass bottle collections.

 Each year the company recycles 12,000 tonnes of plastic bottles, 21,000 tonnes of glass bottles and 36,000 tonnes of paper and cardboard.